Just to set expectations –

 As a change agent, it’s hard to inspire senior management to re-engineer meetings with a sole benefit of saving X number of labor hours a month across the company.
 Because sadly, few really see that as a big win.
 There is no clear translation to the bottom line that anyone can point to and for most corporate execs, that’s what they respond to.
 They aren’t going to take this on for the sake of people getting out at 8 every night instead of 9.
 That only matters to them until other worrisome metrics appear such as work time missed or turnover.

 Our very 1986 business processes that still exist today remain because productivity and organizational agility have yet to catch on as a source of employee engagement and marketplace responsiveness.
 So, we continue to trudge along, bloated and inefficient.
 And championing how important it is that we work hard (…and long).
+This mentality is far too ingrained in our work culture to the point that only forward and independent new blood will be able to instill the right transformational mindset.

 Meeting management is not valued as a leadership discipline….

 How much of your raise or bonus is impacted by your prowess at organizing and chairing meetings?
+Or, by your value-added contributions, consistent with the meeting agenda and desired outcomes?

 OK then, how does this skill get built into your performance appraisals or routine coaching from your managers?